1982 European Tour

-The 1982 European Tour was the 11th official season of golf tournaments known as the PGA European Tour and organised by the Professional Golfers' Association.
+The 1982 European Tour, titled as the 1982 PGA European Tour, was the 11th season of the European Tour, the main professional golf tour in Europe since its inaugural season in 1972.

+Changes for 1982

 It was the first year that the schedule included a tournament outside Europe, visiting North Africa for the Tunisian Open.

-The season was made up of 27 tournaments counting for the Official Money List, and some non-counting "Approved Special Events".

-The Official Money List was won by Australia's Greg Norman.

-Changes for 1982

 There were several changes from the previous season, with the addition of the Tunisian Open, the Car Care Plan International and the Sanyo Open, the return of the Portuguese Open; and the Trophée Lancôme became a counting event for the first time.

 Shortly after the start of the season, the Greater Manchester Open was cancelled.

 Schedule

 The following table lists official events during the 1982 season.

 Unofficial events

 The following events were sanctioned by the European Tour, but did not carry official money, nor were wins official.

 Official money list

 The official money list was based on prize money won during the season, calculated in Pound sterling.